CMakePP/CMaize/docs/source/apis/unit_testing/cpp_install_dummy_cxx_package.rst

     consider :ref:`cpp_install_naive_cxx_package`.

     :param prefix: The directory in which the package should be generated.
+    :param install: The directory where the package is installed.
     :kwargs:

         * *NAME* - The name of the package.
 Defaults to "dummy".